Stratio/sparta/doc/src/site/sphinx/outputs.rst

 The output of MongoDB does not use the generic implementation with DataFrames, it has multiple configuration parameters to connect to the DB and self-creation of indexes.

-For more information for this output you can visit the :doc:`mongodb`

 +-----------------------+----------------------------------------------------+----------+---------------------------+
 | Property              | Description                                        | Optional | Default                   |